-Did you know that, in many states, you must submit a floor plan to the city to get a restaurant permit for the construction of a new restaurant?
-That means before demolition, electrical work, plumbing, installation of kitchen appliances, etc., you need to have an approved restaurant floor plan.
+In many states, you have to submit a floor plan to the city to get a restaurant permit for the construction of a new restaurant.
+That means before demolition, electrical work, plumbing, and installation of kitchen appliances, you need to have an approved restaurant floor plan.

-In our restaurant business plan template, we show, step-by-step, how to get a head start on your business plan for a new restaurant.
-One of the requirements is design; before starting a new restaurant, you must have a solid idea for design in place.
+In our restaurant business plan template, we show, step-by-step, how to get a head start on your business plan for a new restaurant, including gathering your design ideas and planning how you’ll bring them to life.

 Some restaurateurs may want to use restaurant floor planning software such as SmartDraw, ConceptDraw, or CadPro to create a floor plan themselves.
-Others would rather work with an interior design studio in the area, leaving the complicated process to professionals who know how to maximize space.
+Others prefer to work with an interior design studio, leaving the complicated processes to professionals who know how to maximize space.
 When it comes to restaurant floor plans, one size does not fit all.

-Either way, before you start the process, you need to know the basics of a restaurant floor plan, and have an idea for which elements you want your restaurant concept to focus on.
-Here are nine examples of restaurant floor plans and restaurant layouts, including exactly which elements a restaurant layout can include.
+Either way, before you start the process, you need to know the basics of a restaurant floor plan, and have an idea of which elements you want your restaurant concept to focus on.
+We’ll walk you through them.

 The Elements of a Restaurant Floor Plan